Can you guess which one of these is fake?

 If you paid close enough attention to the second message, you may have noticed the difference in URL hostname.

 But… if one is real and one was spoofed, why are both messages in the same conversation?
-Don’t they have different senders?
+Aren’t they from different senders?

 How is this possible?